pinballpower/code_dmdreader/doc/vni.md

 },
 ```

 This example configured the software that it will deliver frames every 16ms.
+Set this if you notice that there are animations to are playing too slow.
+You might not need this settin on every VNI colorisation.

+## PAC files

+PAC files were created to implement digital rights management.
+These are encrypted files.
+The format is not documented and DMDReader can't read PAC files

+## FSQ files

+FSQ files are also encrypted files with integrated digital rights management.
+The format is not documented and DMDReader can't read FSQ files.
+There are also
+unencrypted FSQ files available.
+However, also these unencrypted files are not supported.
+You need to use the VNI file instead.